-Larger items may adversely affect the circulation and heat distribution.
-Best results will be obtained by the shelf positions in this guide.
+Best results will be obtained by the shelf positions in this guide - please see chart on next page.
 It is not necessary to preheat the oven but advisable for a range of dishes.
 The oven is capable of full temperature in 15-20 minutes.